Get Started

 Tip

-Congratulations!
-You’ve just built your first Tesseract, which is now available as a Docker image on your system.
+Your first Tesseract is now available as a Docker image on your system.

-You can interact with any built Tesseract via the command line interface (CLI), the REST API, or through the Python API (which uses CLI / REST under the hood).
-Try the commands below to see your Tesseract in action:
+You can interact with any built Tesseract via the CLI, the REST API, or the Python SDK:

 $ tesseract run helloworld apply '{"inputs": {"name": "Osborne"}}'